 1/64 Scale Builder's Model of Hood

 This large and most detailed of Hood miniatures is currently housed in the Museum of Transport in Glasgow, Scotland.
-As you can see from these photos (taken between 2000 and 2011), it is in very good shape considering it is over 90 years old!
+As you can see from these photos (taken between 2000 and 2011), it is in very good shape considering it is nearly 80 years old!
 The colour photos are courtesy of Ian Johnston, Bob Adams and John Davis.
 The black & white photos are courtesy of Paul Harrison & the Museum of Transport.
 The photos of the ship under construction are courtesy of Bryan Cox and Jon Griffin.

 1/350 Hood by Silent Thunder Models